Achieved 100% protection in 2024

 EPPs use multiple techniques to detect and block malware:

-EDR solutions complement EPP solutions by allowing security teams to identify and respond to attacks on endpoint devices.
+EDR tools complement EPP solutions by allowing security teams to identify and respond to attacks on endpoint devices.
 If EPP failed to contain a threat, EDR makes it possible to:

-The Cynet 360 Advanced Threat Detection and Response platform provides protection against threats including zero-day attacks, advanced persistent threats (APT), advanced malware, and trojans that can evade traditional signature-based security measures.
+The Cynet All-in-One Advanced Threat Detection and Response platform provides protection against threats, including zero-day attacks, advanced persistent threats (APT), advanced malware, and trojans that can evade traditional signature-based security measures.

-Cynet monitors endpoints memory to discover behavioral patterns that are typical to exploit such as an unusual process handling request.
+Cynet monitors endpoints’ memory to discover behavioral patterns that are typical of exploitation such as an unusual process handling request.
 These patterns are common to the vast majority of exploits, whether known or new, and provide effective protection even from zero-day exploits.

 Cynet uses an adversary-centric methodology to accurately detect threats throughout the attack chain.
 Cynet thinks like an adversary, detecting behaviors and indicators across endpoints, files, users, and networks.
 They provide a holistic account of the operation of an attack, irrespective of where the attack may try to penetrate.